OfficeDev/Copilot-for-M365-Samples/samples/cext-trey-research/README.md

     * accept names or partial names that might be stated in a user prompt rather than requiring IDs which must be looked up
     * return enough information to allow for richer responses; err on the side of providing more detail including related entities

+2. For best Copilot performance, limit the number of parameter options to 10-15

-2. Ensure that parameters, properties, messages, etc. are human readable, as they will be interpreted by a large language model
+3. Ensure that parameters, properties, messages, etc. are human readable, as they will be interpreted by a large language model

-3. Return all the data Copilot might need to fulfull a user prompt.
+4. Return all the data Copilot might need to fulfull a user prompt.
 For example, when retrieving a consultant, the API has no way to know if the user was seeking the consultant's skills, location, project list, or something else.
 Thus, the API returns all this information.

-4. In GET requests, use the resource that corresponds to the entity the user is asking for.
+5. In GET requests, use the resource that corresponds to the entity the user is asking for.
 Don't expect Copilot to figure out that some data is buried in another entity.

-5. In POST requests, use a command style such as `/me/chargeTime`, as opposed to asking the API to update a data structure
+6. In POST requests, use a command style such as `/me/chargeTime`, as opposed to asking the API to update a data structure

-6. Don't expect Copilot to filter data; instead provide parameters and filter it server side.
+7. Don't expect Copilot to filter data; instead provide parameters and filter it server side.
 (I have seen some filtering by Copilot however - this is for further study)